Commemoration ceremony, Myall Creek Massacre Memorial, Bingara, New South Wales, Australia, 10 June 2017 Photo: Jane Morrison

 Lists of Memorials Relating to Australian Frontier Conflicts

 Below are links to websites relating to memorials throughout Australian States and Territories, to some known conflicts between colonists and Australia’s First Peoples.
-This list, that was first created in 2015, is being expanded as more information becomes available.
-Please let us know about any memorials or monuments, already existing or proposed, that are not included in the list below.
+Entries are added to this list, first created in 2015, as more information becomes available.
+Please contact the author about any memorials or monuments, already existing or proposed, that are not included in the list below.

 Aboriginal Memorial plaque